-Medication prescribed by a licensed medical professional must be reported to The Mountaineers using the Mountaineers Medical Administration Form.
-This information will be shared with chaperones who are leading any trip that the youth is participating in.
+Medication prescribed by a licensed medical professional must be reported to The Mountaineers using the Mountaineers Youth Information Form.
+This information will be shared with volunteers/chaperones who are leading any trip that the youth is participating in.
 If the doctor does not authorize the youth to self-administer, the medication will be kept with adult chaperones, who will administer the medication according to the doctor's orders.
-All controlled medication and medication requiring hypodermic needle administration (with the exception of epipens) must be stored with Mountaineers Staff or designated volunteer leaders.
+All controlled medication and medication requiring hypodermic needle administration (apart from EpiPens) must be stored with Mountaineers staff or designated volunteer leaders.
 All medication must be current and kept in its original bottle.

 Over-the-counter medication such as ibuprofen, allergy medication, antacids or topical antibiotics may be kept by youth participants in their personal first aid kits.
-These medications should be listed on the Mountaineers Medical Administration Form and kept in a clearly marked container with expiration date.
+These medications should be listed on the Mountaineers Youth Information Form and kept in a clearly marked container with expiration date.

 Mountaineers staff and volunteers may carry over-the-counter medication such as ibuprofen, allergy medication, antihistamine, antacids or topical antibiotics.
-Staff and volunteer leaders may provide these medications to youth as needed unless otherwise indicated on the youth's health form.
-All medication administration will be recorded in a notebook in the first aid kit.
+Staff and volunteer leaders may provide these medications to youth as needed unless otherwise indicated on the Youth Information Form.
+All medication administration will be recorded and parents/guardians will be notified.